 (Spirit helper speaking: ) Out of the abundance of the heart the mouth speaketh.
 You have to be still to listen.
 What is “being still”?
-Not trying to do so much of this and that; having your plate, your mind filled with your works, but filled with, well, “filled” with a bit more of a void, a hunger, a little empty spot.
+Not trying to do so much of this and that, in other words, having your plate, your mind, filled with your works, but instead allow it to be filled with… well, “filled” with a bit more of a void, a hunger, a little empty spot.

 Go about your day thinking, “I wonder who or what will fill that bit of, ‘I’ve got spare to share with you’, part of me.”
 Look for it, and then when someone has something on their heart and they need you to have a few minutes to talk with them, or someone says, “Can you help for a moment please” or an unexpected note comes in that does need answering and you need to put your own work aside in order to pray about it and answer wisely—then you know that is what was meant to fill that bit of pocket room, or margin, you reserved for others.

 Your day may be full and you might have done everything you could, and God bless you for that, but if it has only been filled with YOUR to do list.
 If your words were only about what filled your own heart and life, then to Jesus it’s really not a totally “full” day.
 It is only when you give and share of yourself with another, helping fill some of their needs, is it then a completed day, well lived.